SeeedJP/ReButton/README.md

 # Quickstarts

-## 1. Access to ReButton
+## 1. Getting access to ReButton

-Use AP Mode (Access Point Mode) to configure ReButton.
+Use AP Mode (Access Point Mode) to configure ReButton. **To avoid battery drain, ReButton will automatically shutdown in 10 minutes, at AP mode.** So that we recommend you to setup IoT Hub or IoT Central, first.

 1. Hold button until RGB LED turns into White.
   RGB LED will start with Blue, Yellow, Cyan, then White.
 This will take about 10 seconds.

 1. Release button and confirm ReButton is in AP mode.
   When ReButton successfully boots into AP Mode, RGB LED will blink in White.

 1. Connect to AP
   Look for Wi-Fi Access Point `AZB-xxxxxxxxxxxx` and connect to it from your PC.
-  `xxxxxxxxxxxx` is MAC address of your ReButton Wi-Fi.
+  (`xxxxxxxxxxxx` is MAC address of your ReButton Wi-Fi.)

   ![4](img/4.png)

 1. Use a Web Browser to access ReButton - Home at `http://192.168.0.1`.

   ![5](img/5.png)

 ## 2. Wi-Fi Configuration